hapax/hapax.github.io/assets/visual-qft.md

 As usual, control bits are indicated by black dots, and we indicate
 $C^m$ by a box labelled with $m$.
-This action is defined for a basis element of the tensor product, but by the magic of linearity, it extends to the full Hilbert space at no extra cost.
+This action is defined for a basis element of the tensor product, but by the magic of linearity, it extends to the full Hilbert space.
 Technically, the factors are in the wrong order, and to reverse these by, e.g., swapping adjacent wires, will take $O(n)^2$ operations.
 The total number of gates required to implement the QFT with this